Universally known as ‘Essevee’, Zulte-Waregem have certainly shaken things up in the Belgian game since winning the Second Division in 2005.

 Buses options from the station include the Nos.58 and 85 to Renbaan by the park area or No.75 to Markt and walk.
 At weekends, these services are quite infrequent.

-With a capacity at just over 12,000, availability is sometimes a problem if the visitors are from one of Belgium’s big club.
-For the home game with Bruges in October 2016, for example, Stands 2 and 4 behind each goal were sold out, with only few hundred tickets available in Stands 1 and 2 along the sidelines.
+With a capacity at just over 12,000, availability is sometimes a problem if the visitors are from one of Belgium’s big clubs.
+Stands 2 and 4 behind each goal might sell out, with only few hundred tickets available in Stands 1 and 2 along the sidelines.

 Prices range from €25 in sectors 101-109 in the lower tier of the main stand, to €30-€40 above and in the stand opposite.
 Standing places are usually taken by season-ticket holders and seats behind the goal opposite are also quickly snapped up.